Urban-Meteorology-Reading/UMEP-Docs/docs/source/OtherManuals/SOLWEIG.rst

    by comparing the global solar radiation and the theoretical maximum of solar radiation (I0) from a solar exposed point of interest.
 -  Land cover grid should be in UMEP format.
--  A boolean building grid (building = 0, ground = 1) must be created, either from a land cover or a ground DEM in conjunction with the building and ground DSM.
+-  A boolean building grid (building = 0, ground = 1) must be present, This grid is created either from a land cover or a ground DEM in conjunction with the building and ground DSM.
 -  If using the land cover grid to derive the building grid, it is important that it coincides with the ground and building DSM.
    Otherwise strange results will be produced.